Oculoplastics

 Other names for TED include Graves’ Ophthalmopathy, Thyroid-Associated Orbitopathy (TAO), and Graves’ Orbitopathy.

 Patients suffering any or all of the above symptoms are encouraged to schedule a consultation.
-Our comprehensive evaluation will help to determine correct condition and treatment plan.
+Our comprehensive evaluation will help to determine the correct condition and treatment plan.

 Oculoplastics Doctors